Last updated August 13, 2017.

-I’ve spent the past twelve years experimenting with mostly non-prescription, over-the-counter (OTC) supplements and treatments to address hypoglycemia, brain fog, hypothyroidism, stigmata*, and a bunch of other annoyances.
+Since 1999 I have experimented with mostly non-prescription, over-the-counter (OTC) supplements and treatments to address hypoglycemia, brain fog, hypothyroidism, stigmata*, and a bunch of other annoyances.

-If you’re here you’ve probably noticed that the American medical establishment has no interest in this approach and, when they do deign to discuss it, don’t know what the #%@! they’re talking about anyway.
+If you’re here you’ve probably noticed that the American medical establishment has no interest in the non-Rx approach and, when they do deign to discuss it, don’t know what the #%@! they’re talking about anyway.
 Over the years I’ve found accounts of individuals’ and practitioners’ personal experiences to be very helpful, so I created this blog to add my voice to the mix.
 (And so that I no longer have to bore my family and friends with tales of my experiments.)

 *Not really about the stigmata.